wjdenny/wjdenny.github.io/content/@1984guiora_dialectic.md

 ---
 tags:
   - 🕮
+aliases:
-alias: "The Dialectic of Language Acquisition"
+  - The Dialectic of Language Acquisition
+draft: true
 ---
 # The Dialectic of Language Acquisition
 [[Alexander Z. Guiora]] wrote this article for the journal [[Language Learning]].